 Gartner defines the purpose of tracking ROI as the KPI that allows you to quantify the project value and understand the profitability of an investment.
 Here’s the recommended formula for calculating a project’s ROI:

-Factors to include when determining the “cost of investment” should travel expenses, various department budgets, and employee salaries.
+Factors to include when determining the “cost of investment” should be travel expenses, various department budgets, and employee salaries.

 2. Cost performance index (CPI)